 In Fresno, it gets REALLY hot during the summer months.
-With summer inching closer and closer I do not want to have to give up my oats!
+With summer inching closer and closer I do not want to have to give up oatmeal for breakfast!

 These no cook overnight blueberry oats satisfy all of my oatmeal cravings without having to cook over a hot stove.